trustcrypto/ledgerjs/docs/ethereum_ledger_integration.md

 ### Libraries

-There are 2 libraries you will probably need for your project, one is `web3` that implements a common interface to deal with Ethereum network and the other is `web3-provider-engine` (from MetaMask) because it provides building blocks to combine different providers (in our example the Ledger with a RPC API).
+There are 2 libraries you will probably need for your project, one is `web3` that implements a common interface to deal with Ethereum network and the other is `web3-provider-engine` (from MetaMask) because it provides building blocks to combine different providers (in our example the onlykey with a RPC API).

 ```js
 import Web3 from "web3";